 This document describes a protocol for adding cryptographic signature and encryption services to MIME data.
-The MIME standard [MIME-SPEC] provides a general structure for the content type of Internet messages and allows extensions for new content type applications.
+The MIME standard [MIME-SPEC] provides a general structure for the content of Internet messages and allows extensions for new content-type-based applications.

-This specification defines how to create a MIME body part that has been cryptographically enhanced according to CMS [CMS], which is derived from PKCS #7 [PKCS-7].
-This specification also defines the application/pkcs7-mime MIME type that can be used to transport those body parts.
+This specification defines how to create a MIME body part that has been cryptographically enhanced according to the Cryptographic Message Syntax (CMS) RFC 5652 [CMS], which is derived from PKCS #7 [PKCS-7].
+This specification also defines the application/pkcs7-mime media type that can be used to transport those body parts.

-This document also discusses how to use the multipart/signed MIME type defined in [MIME-SECURE] to transport S/MIME signed messages. multipart/signed is used in conjunction with the application/pkcs7signature MIME type, which is used to transport a detached S/MIME signature.
+This document also discusses how to use the multipart/signed media type defined in [MIME-SECURE] to transport S/MIME signed messages. multipart/signed is used in conjunction with the application/pkcs7signature media type, which is used to transport a detached S/MIME signature.

-In order to create S/MIME messages, an S/MIME agent MUST follow the specifications in this document, as well as the specifications listed in the Cryptographic Message Syntax document [CMS] [CMSALG].
+In order to create S/MIME messages, an S/MIME agent MUST follow the specifications in this document, as well as the specifications listed in the Cryptographic Message Syntax document [CMS], [CMSALG], [RSAPSS], [RSAOAEP], and [CMS-SHA2].

 Throughout this specification, there are requirements and recommendations made for how receiving agents handle incoming messages.
 There are separate requirements and recommendations for how sending agents create outgoing messages.
 In general, the best strategy is to "be liberal in what you receive and conservative in what you send".
-Most of the requirements are placed on the handling of incoming messages while the recommendations are mostly on the creation of outgoing messages.
+Most of the requirements are placed on the handling of incoming messages, while the recommendations are mostly on the creation of outgoing messages.